keithbuhler/keithbuhler.github.io/content/classical-education/classical-purpose.md

 The first aim of education is to *liberate men and women to be fully human.*

-In this aim, the successfully educated person is free, free to think, live, and thrive within his community.
-This is traditionally described as a liberal education: the liberal arts reading, writing, literature, rhetoric, logic, geometry, arithmetic history and so on.
+In this aim, the successfully educated person is free: free to think, live, and thrive within his community.

+The education aimed at freeing men and women has been traditionally described as "liberal education": the liberal arts reading, writing, literature, rhetoric, logic, geometry, arithmetic history and so on.

 The liberated individual is capable of thinking for himself of leading his community of setting goals and achieving of commanding his life his property, his family to settled ends.
 Such a person has a distinct value for the community.
 He or she may serve in the role of governing, writing, leading a church or organization teaching, preaching.

-A class in which students might ask "Am I ever going to use this?" like history or algebra II is geared towards the subject matter not for the sake of some particular skill but simply for knowledge and the beneficial affect that that knowledge has on the developing mind.
+A class such as algebra or ancient history, in which students are inclined to ask "when will I ever *use* this?" is a class designed to teach students knowledge for its own sake.
+We learn math because it is good to know math; learning math "humanizes" us.
+Many aspects of algebra or history are potentially useful for future application, of course, in daily life or in some professions.
+But the student need not know, in advance, that she will apply her knowledge someday.
+Rather, she should be taught that her mastery of the material is both intrinsically valuable and that it has immediate benefits for the formation of her mind.

 ## Making Society Function

-The second aim of education is to *equip students for their social role*.
+The second traditional aim of education has been to *equip young people for their role in society*.

 In this aim, younger members of society are prepared to be professionals, pastors, or parents.
 The successfully educated person is a capable of performing valuable jobs in the community, whether that "job" is a for profit trade or craft,  a non-profit service or charity, or a care-giving job such as parent or monk.